goldcaddy77/warthog/README.md

 A model represents both a GraphQL type and a DB table.
 Warthog exposes a [BaseModel](https://github.com/goldcaddy77/warthog/blob/master/src/core/BaseModel.ts) class that provides the following columns for free: `id`, `createdAt`, `createdById`, `updatedAt`, `updatedById`, `deletedAt`, `deletedById`, `version`.
 If you use BaseModel in conjunction with BaseService (see below), all of these columns will be updated as you'd expect.
 The Warthog server will find all models that match the following glob - `'/**/*.model.ts'`.
 Ex: `user.model.ts`

+If you need to override default model options you may pass through the TypeORM [Entity](https://github.com/typeorm/typeorm/blob/master/docs/decorator-reference.md#entity) options into the `Model` decorator.

 #### Resolvers

 A Warthog resolver exposes queries (reading data) and mutations (writing data).
 They interact with the DB through `services` (described below) and typically make use of a bunch of auto-generated TypeScript types in the `generated` folder for things like sorting and filtering.
 Warthog will find all resolvers that match the following glob - `'/**/*.resolver.ts'`.
 Ex: `user.resolver.ts`